-Fifty years ago, many people did not survive heart attacks and didn’t have many of the treatment options available to us today.
+Fifty years ago, many people did not survive heart attacks and didn’t have many of the treatment options available today.
 Early detection of heart problems and improved treatments have helped to dramatically reduce death rates from heart disease.
 Heart disease is a chronic disease with no cure.
 When someone has coronary artery disease, it is important that they take good care of their heart for the rest of their life.
 This is especially true if the individual has had an interventional procedure or surgery to improve blood flow to the heart.
 Procedures do not cure coronary artery disease.
 It is up to the person with the disease to take the necessary steps to stop the disease from progressing.